House expels George Santos in historic vote

 “It’s a good new precedent that we should set here,” Rep. Nick LaLota (R-N.Y.) said Wednesday.
 “That there should be a minimum standard, that one holds himself to a minimum standard as they’re campaigning for an office like this and holds himself to a minimum amount of truth when they’re campaigning for the office.”

-While Friday’s put a bookend on Santos’s time in Congress, his legal conundrum is just heating up.
-The New York Republican is facing 23 criminal counts on allegations that he misled donors, fraudulently received unemployment benefits and charging his donors’ credit cards without authorization — he has pleaded not guilty to all charges — and is set to go to trial in September 2024.
+While Friday’s vote put a bookend on Santos’s time in Congress, his legal conundrum is just heating up.
+The New York Republican is facing 23 criminal counts on allegations that he misled donors, fraudulently received unemployment benefits and charging his donors’ credit cards without authorization.
+He has pleaded not guilty to all charges and is set to go to trial in September 2024.

 Exacerbating those troubles, Santos’s ex-fundraiser and former campaign manager have both pleaded guilty to crimes linked to the New York Republican, deals that could deepen Santos’s legal dilemma.